hfiguiere/aplib-extractor/docs/format.md

 * alternateMasterUuid: the other master (for JPEG+RAW) - reciprocal
 * originalVersionUuid: the uuid of the original version.
 * modelId: numerical ID
-* fileVolumeUuid: the UUID of the volume (no idea how to cross ref - probably referenced through the Alias data - trace of it in the sqlite database)
+* fileVolumeUuid: the UUID of the volume.
+See Volumes
-* fileIsReference: true of no in library
+* fileIsReference: true if not physically in library (referenced file in UI)
 * projectUuid: the uuid of the project it is in (see Folders)

 ### Version-n.apversion ###

 * isFlagged: version flagged
+* isOriginal: this is the original version.
+* isEditable
+* isHidden
+* isInTrash
 * imageTimeZoneName: timezone name
 * rawMasterUuid: uuid of RAW master
 * nonRawMasterUuid: uuid of non-RAW master.